 What Can We Learn?

 It is not enough for any future convention of Russian leaders to adopt a new constitution—they must have the political will to see it enacted.
 The Constitution of 1991 contained aspects that were rendered impotent by the 1993 document.
 The 1993 Constitution undercut the ideal of separation of powers by placing vast authority in the hands of the President—what legal scholars refer to as crown presidentialism.
 A future constitution must account for this, but simply switching to a parliamentary system would be fraught with challenges.
-Russia’s regional organization remains highly irregular, with distinctions between federal subjects largely meaningless in practice.
+Russia’s regional organization remains highly irregular.

 A future Russia may need to reorganize itself internally to create a more manageable number of coequal states that can enter a federated state on equal footing.
 This may necessitate allowing some regions that are homelands of ethnic minorities to go their own way.
 Whether this is politically viable remains to be seen.
 The Constitution of 1991 showed a desire for democratic transformation, but having a desire for change without the political will to enact it leaves promises unfulfilled.